jason-p-cress/kafka-aiops-metric-connector/README.md

       To start the datachannel using the python script, run:

-         "nohup <install location>/python/sevone-watson-datachannel.py &"
+         "nohup <install location>/python/kafka-aiops-metric-connector.py &"

-   Note that you can expect better performance using the compiled binary code, but if you need to customize or make changes to the way the datachannel operates you have that freedom with the python code.
-Also, located under the 'build' directory you can find the commands used to build the nuitka binaries if you wish to compile your changes into a binary.

 <h2>Verifying that the datachannel is working:</h2>

    The included 'pi-kafka-reader' and 'pi-kafka-reader.py' components will connect to the configured Watson AIOps kafka topic and print out all messages hitting the topic.
-This is a quick and easy way to verify that data is flowing from the SevOne SDB and to the Watson AIOps topic.
+This is a quick and easy way to verify that data is flowing from the source Kafka and to the Watson AIOps topic.

    The following log files are found under the "<install location>/log" directory:

-      sevone-mediator.log	- info, debug, and performance and data stats are found here datachannel.out		- initial startup log entries
+      kafka-aiops-metrics-connector.log	- info, debug, and performance and data stats are found here datachannel.out		- initial startup log entries
       datachannel.err		- runtime errors (stderr)

 <h2>Performance Monitoring</h2>

-      Various performance statistics are logged to the 'sevone-mediator.log' file every Watson AIOps metric
+      Various performance statistics are logged to the '.log' file every Watson AIOps metric
       interval:

-         Longest kafka latency for interval: This is the time it takes from SevOne collection, to the time that it is read off of the SevOne SDB kafka topic.
+         Longest kafka latency for interval: This is the time it takes from collection, to the time that it is read off of the kafka topic.
 This should be as close to real-time as possible (within seconds).
 If this latency time is longer than twice the Watson AIOps aggregation interval, you will likely need to extend the latency of the WAIOps topic.
 For example, if the WAIOps aggregation interval is 5 minutes (300 seconds), and the kafka read